AdamPrimer/LiveSplit.EscapeGoat2/README.md

 description.
 This is the class that actually defines that we should call the `EscapeGoat2Component` found in `Component.cs`.

-The autosplitter is then broken into 2 primary files (`State/GoatState.cs` and `Memory/GoatMemory.cs`, and a secondary file (`State/GoatTriggers.cs`).
+The autosplitter is then broken into 2 primary files: `State/GoatState.cs` and `Memory/GoatMemory.cs`, and a secondary file `State/GoatTriggers.cs`.

 `GoatState.cs` initializes both `GoatMemory` and `GoatTriggers`.
 It calls `GoatMemory` extensively to maintain the state of the autosplitter.
 When the